jodygarnett/translate/example/docs/translate/migrate.md

 -   Substitutions used for inline images

+    This may work but require substitution before use of inline image?

--   Underlines: replace with bold or italic
+-   Underlines: replace with bold or italic are confused with wiki style reference.

         WARNING: broken reference 'getting_involved' link:getting_involved-broken.rst

+Some things are not supported by the script:

+-   Use of `include` directive with `:litteral:` option is not respected.

+    Prefer use of `literalinclude` directive.